Ballarat, California

 Ballarat is an unincorporated community in Inyo County, California.
-It lies at an elevation of 1079 feet (329 m).

-Today, Ballarat is a virtual ghost town.
 It was founded in 1897 as a supply point for the mines in the canyons of the Panamint Range.
 A quarter-mile to the south is Post Office Springs, a reliable water source used since the 1850s.
-George Riggins, an immigrant from Australia, gave Ballarat its name when he proposed it should be named for Ballarat, Victoria.
+George Riggins, an immigrant from Australia, gave Ballarat its name when he proposed it should be named for Ballarat in Victoria, Australia.
+It has been a virtual ghost town since the early 20th century.

 History

+Early mining days

 The town was founded in 1897.
 In its heyday—from 1897 to 1905—Ballarat had 400 to 500 residents.
 It hosted seven saloons, three hotels, a Wells Fargo station, post office (that opened in 1897), school, a jail and morgue, but no churches.
 Ballarat was a place for miners and prospectors to resupply and relax.

 The town began to decline when the Ratcliff Mine, in Pleasant Canyon east of town, suspended operations.
 Other mines nearby also began to play out, and in 1917 the post office closed and all that remained were a few diehard prospectors and desert rats.

+After the mines, "colorful characters" and a hippie festival

-From approximately 1918 until his death at Trona Hospital in 1968 of cancer, the sole resident of Ballarat was Seldom Seen Slim (Charles Ferge).
+Seldom Seen Slim (Charles Ferge) was the sole resident of Ballarat from approximately 1918 until his 1968 death at the nearby Trona Hospital, where he died of cancer.
 Slim claimed not to have bathed in twenty years except for sloshing water on his naked body while standing outdoors.
-After the town's adobe building degraded beyond liveability, Slim lived in a Volkswagen and house trailer.
+After the town's one remaining adobe building degraded beyond liveability, Slim lived in a Volkswagen and house trailer.
 Slim was the 28th and final person to be interred at Ballarat's boot hill.
 He used to say, "Just bury me where the digging's easy."

 In the 1960s, Charles Manson and the "Manson Family" of killers moved into a ranch south of Ballarat, and left graffiti in the town.
+It is theorized that the green pickup truck left in Ballarat belonged to him, according to a framed picture and hand-written notes inside the trading post.
 The 1969 movie Easy Rider has a scene filmed in Ballarat.
 After arriving in the town, Peter Fonda's character, Wyatt, removes his Rolex watch and throws it away before he and Dennis Hopper's character, Billy, head east on their motorcycles towards New Orleans.